akalongman/sublimetext-codeformatter/README.md

 		"indent_char": " ", // Indentation character
 		"indent_with_tabs": false, // Indent with one tab (overrides indent_size and indent_char options)
-		"selector_separator_newline": false, // Add new lines after selector separators "end_with_newline": false // Add new line of end in file }
+		"selector_separator_newline": false, // Add new lines after selector separators "end_with_newline": false, // Add new line of end in file "newline_between_rules": false // Add new line between rules }
 ```
 ### Python